ixxiyourworld/aws-secrets-manager-action/README.md

 | `true`       | `1/dev/foo` = `{ "bar" = "baz" }`                | `_1_DEV_FOO` = `{ "bar" = "baz" }`                  | Values that cannot be parsed into a JSON will NOT be parsed                             |
 | `true`       | `foo` = `{ "bar": "baz" }`<br>`ham` = `eggs`     | `FOO_BAR` = `baz` AND<br>`ham` = `eggs`             | If multiple secrets, values that can be parsed into a JSON will be parsed and flattened |
 | `false`      | `dev_foo` = `{ "bar": "baz" }`                   | `DEV_FOO` = `{ "bar": "baz" }`                      | Not parsed                                                                              |

+- ` suppress-posix-warning`
+  - If `suppress-posix-warning: false`, names (keys) of secrets not matching POSIX validation, are notified in the log as warnings.

+- `add-to-steps-env`
+  - If `add-to-steps-env: true`, the secret values will be automatically added to the env property of each following step.

 #### Note:
 - `${{ secrets.AWS_ACCESS_KEY_ID }}`, `${{ secrets.AWS_SECRET_ACCESS_KEY }}` and `${{ secrets.AWS_REGION }}` refers to [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 Create the required secrets in your GitHub repository before using them in this GitHub Action.